aaatipamula/aaatipamula.github.io/index.md

 # About Me

-I’m currently pursuing a B.S. in Computer Science at [The University of Kansas](https://eecs.ku.edu).
+I’m currently pursuing a *B.S. in Computer Science* at [The University of Kansas](https://eecs.ku.edu).

-I’m also working at [vCom Solutions](https://vcomsolutions.com) as a Software Development Intern.
+I’m also working at [vCom Solutions](https://vcomsolutions.com) as a *Software Development Intern*.